Porsgrunn (town): History

+Prior to the 1964 merger, the town of Porsgrunn was the same size as Porsgrunn Municipality, but after the merger, the town makes up one area within the larger Porsgrunn Municipality.

 Porsgrunn was once home to Skomvær, the country's largest sailing ship.
 In 1985, the sculpture Amphitrite, the wave and the sea birds was unveiled in Porsgrunn.
 The sculpture, which is one of Jørleif Uthaug's best known works, has a nautical theme in honor of Porsgrunn's maritime history.

 Government

-From its establishment, the town had some self-governing ability.
-Under the formannskapsdistrikt law of 1838 it received full local self-government control similar to all other municipalities of Norway.
-It maintained this authority until 1 January 1964 when the town became part of the larger Porsgrunn Municipality.
-Prior to 1964, the town was governed by a municipal council of directly elected representatives Bystyre.
-The town mayor was indirectly elected by a vote of the municipal council.
+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The city of Porsgrunn lies within Porsgrunn Municipality and is therefore governed by the municipal council of Porsgrunn Municipality.

 During its time as a self-governing town, Porsgrunn used a coat of arms that was approved for use on 16 January 1905 until the municipal merger on 1 January 1964.
 The new Porsgrunn Municipality adopted the same arms that the town had previously used.